aery32/aery32-refguide/source/index.rst

 Aery32 class drivers, abbreviated as *clsdrv*, are high level C++ classes.
 Thus the name class driver.
 Class drivers commonly use low level module functions to provide even more convenient and feature rich peripheral APIs.
-**You most likely want to use thes when ever possible.**
+You most likely want to use these when ever possible.
+However, keep in mind that everything cannot be a class driver.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    clsdrv/periph_iodma
    clsdrv/serial_port